 - Click the Settings icon and select Options from the menu that appears, as shown in the below figure.

 - From the Options page that appears, select Privacy & Security from the selections on the left.

 - Check the History section of the page.
 The default setting is to Remember history.
 This also allows all cookies to be set from both first-party and third-party websites.
 If this is your current setting, you may leave it as is.

-- If the History setting has been changed to a custom configuration, you must be sure that the Accept cookies from websites is enabled, and that Accept third-party cookies is set to Always, as shown in the below figure.
+- If the History setting has been changed to a custom configuration, you must be sure to enable Accept cookies from websites, and that Accept third-party cookies is set to Always, as shown in the below figure.

 - When finished, you can close the Options tab.

-- Open Firefox and type about:plugins into the URL address bar.
+- In Firefox, type about:config in the URL bar.